sapcc/castellum/docs/api-spec.md

 | `checked.error` | string | When the last check failed (see above), this field contains the error message that was returned from the backend. |
 | `stale` | bool | This flag is set by Castellum after a resize operation to indicate that the reported size and usage are probably not accurate anymore.
 Will be cleared by the next scrape. |

+When no scrape ever succeeded (e.g. because the asset is in an error state since creation), the fields `size`, `usage_percent` and `scraped_at` will all be missing.
+The `checked.error` field will always be present in this case.

 ## GET /v1/projects/:id/assets/:type/:id

 Shows information about a certain asset.